 - As we’ve recommended before, The Fundamentals of Caring has many similar tones to Atypical.

-Let’s start with the bonus content.
+Let’s look at the bonus content.
 On YouTube, you’ll find a behind the scenes video where we take a look behind the autism support group.

 Do you want to see Atypical return for a season 3?
 Let us know in the comments below.